A Principal-Agent Model for Optimal Incentives in Renewable Investments: Conclusion

 \section{Conclusion}

-In this paper, we considered general Principal-Multi-Agent incentive problems with hidden drift and volatility actions and a lump-sum payment at the end of the contracting period.
-The contribution is twofold: first, we show how to increase investments in renewable energy while simultaneously ensuring stable energy production in a monopolistic and in an interacting setting with two agents.
-Second, we expand both models to a general interacting setting that still leads to closed-form solutions for the optimal contract being of rebate form.
-The numerical study highlights the impact of the contract design on the investments in (non-)renewable energy production capacity.
+We considered general Principal-Multi-Agent incentive problems with hidden drift and volatility actions and a lump-sum payment at the end of the contracting period.
+The contribution is threefold: first, we show how investments in renewable energy production can be increased while simultaneously ensuring a stable energy production in a single firm setup and in an interacting setting with two agents.
+Second, we provide a case where the regulation of two firms in interaction can achieve a higher social value compared to the regulation of a single firm handling the two technologies.
+The numerical study highlights the impact of the contract design on the investments in (non-)renewable energy production.
 This will lead to significant benefits for the regulator as well as to great adjustments in average investment and responsiveness of the power producer.